 The high-visibility yellow fork likely makes it more noticeable to motorists and less appealing to thieves.
 The wide tires handle potholes well.

 My trusty Ortlieb panniers, acquired secondhand from a fellow mechanic at Urbane back in 2009, are now 16 years old and still in daily use.
 Though the buckles have long given out and been replaced countless times, they continue to serve faithfully, albeit now more like indestructible buckets.
 I sold my Urbanite once I bought this bike since I prefer to maintain only one primary commuter.
+It is a lesson in choosing the right tool for the job and then maintaining it relentlessly.

 2013 Giant Seek 3, my primary commuter.
+A lesson in the virtue of simple, correct design.

 2013 Salsa El Mariachi 3.
+A tool for a different terrain, both literal and metaphorical.

 My custom Urbanite touring bike.
 I used this for commuting in Toronto for six years and completed several 100km+ rides on it.
 I sold it before moving to Ottawa.
 I loved this bike and rebuilt it multiple times, but fundamentally, it was the wrong size.
+It was my most profound teacher: no amount of love, care, or premium components can overcome a foundational mistake in specification.
+It is the bike that most directly informed my approach to system architecture.

 The Urbanite before sale.
+A beautiful machine built on a flawed premise.

 This bike was a lot of fun.
 I bought it in Toronto from Bikes on Wheels in Kensington Market and took it to the UK in a box.
 It took one day to adapt to left-side traffic.
 This bike fit me perfectly, which was a nice change from the KHS.
 I later sold it to make room for my Urbanite.
+The bars were nice and wide.
+It was pure, simple, direct.
+In tech terms, it was a minimal, single-purpose application with an excellent user interface.

 2008 Fuji Track.
+Elegant simplicity and perfect fit.

-My first fixed-gear bike.
-It taught control on Vancouver’s hills, where momentum matters and coasting is not an option.
 The bike had a beautiful red finish but the paint chipped easily, and after a couple of years of riding as a commuter it was speckled with white chips everywhere as the undercoat was white.
 And the bike was too small.
+It was my first project, my first lesson in the limits of modification, and a reminder that aesthetics wear thin when fundamentals are off.

 2006 KHS Flite 100 in Vancouver.
+The first love, full of lessons about form, function, and fit.